Tyrosine sulfation: Regulation

 There is very limited evidence that the TPST genes are subject to transcriptional regulation and tyrosine O-sulfate is very stable and cannot be easily degraded by mammalian sulfatases.
 Tyrosine O-sulfation is an irreversible process in vivo.

 Clinical Significance

 It has been shown that the sulfation of Tyr1680 in Factor VIII is essential for effective binding to vWF.
 Thus, when this is mutated, patients may suffer mild haemophiliac symptoms due to increased turnover.
+Sulfation of the three tyrosines found in human PSGL-1 not only enhance its binding to P-selectin but also enables its pH-selective binding to the immune checkpoint protein VISTA.

 Antibody for detection of tyrosine-sulfated epitopes

 In 2006, an article was published in the Journal of Biological Chemistry describing the production and characterization of an antibody called PSG2.
 This antibody shows exquisite sensitivity and specificity for epitopes containing sulfotyrosine independent of the sequence context.